akarle/euchre-live/README.md

 started to look at options to play online.

 Disappointed with the state of the online options, we decided to make our own.

-The production version is playable now at [euchre.live](https://euchre.live), but the code is all free under the MIT license, so feel free to hack it or host your own!

 Installation
 ------------